(Disclosure: Some of the links below may be affiliate links)

 Another thing I want to try if we can use the withdrawals to rebalance the portfolio.
 This would be the same thing we do during the accumulation phase but with negative numbers.
 Instead of investing more in the underperforming asset, we sell more of the overperforming asset.

-If you are interested in the code of the simulation, you can read my article about the FIRE Calculator.
+If you are interested in the simulation code, you can read my article about the FIRE Calculator.

 What do you think of these results?
 What is your strategy for rebalancing in retirement?